Carolina Rig for Bottom Fishing and Surf Fishing

 Carolina Rig Materials Diagram

 While similar to the Texas rig, most anglers feel the Carolina rig provides a more natural presentation.
 With the Carolina rig the lure and hook are attached to the leader line that trails behind the weight.
-As the C-rig is retrieved along the bottom, the lure and hook dart behind the weight which stirs up silt and sediment as it clacks along the bottom attracting the attention of feeding fish.
+As the Carolina is retrieved along the bottom, the lure and hook dart behind the weight which stirs up silt and sediment as it clacks along the bottom attracting the attention of feeding fish.

 The Carolina rig is often used for fishing deeper water, but it can also be used in the shallows.
 In fact, in a Bass Master Open bass fishing tournament on Ross Barnett Reservoir in Mississippi the winner was using a Carolina rig in just a few feet of water.
-The C-rig be fished in the shallows from shore, or from boat off shore.
+The Carolina can be fished in the shallows from shore, or from boat off shore.

 Carolina Rig